Staudtia kamerunensis

+Staudtia kamerunensis is a species flowering plant in the family Myristicaceae.
+It is a tree native to central Africa, ranging from Nigeria to the Central African Republic, Uganda, Zambia, and Angola.

-Staudtia stipitata is a species of plant in the family Myristicaceae.
-Commonly known as Bokapi, M'bonda (Cameroon), Niove, M'boun (Gabon), Kamashi or Nkafi (Zaire) it produces red brown to yellow brown wood with a fine grain.
+It is commonly known as Bokapi, M'bonda (Cameroon), Niove, M'boun (Gabon), Kamashi or Nkafi (Zaire) It produces red brown to yellow brown wood with a fine grain.